Dr Sim M. Reaney

 Sim Reaney designed and developed the CRUM3 catchment model that has been used to research how geomorphology and rainfall patterns lead to the connection and disconnection of different parts of the landscape.
 This model has been used to represent how natural flood risk management mitigation schemes disconnect surface water flows that least to flood events.
 The model has also been used to represent how projected climate change may affect river flows and how the changing climate may affect the strength of the hydrological connectivity.
 Research projects, government agencies and industry have used either the model directly or predictions from the model to inform decision making.

-Sim Reaney is currently working on the Defra Demonstration Test Catchment project on diffuse pollution management and the measurement and modelling of flood risk in Java, Indonesia, and in Nepal.
-He is supervising postgraduate research on flood risk reduction in Nepal.
+Sim Reaney is currently working on the measurement and modelling of flood risk in Java, Indonesia, and in Nepal and refining approach to landscape managmeent within the UK.
+He is supervising postgraduate research on flood risk reduction in Nepal and Java and on water quality modelling in the UK.
 He is applying detailed drone mapping to produce fine-scale topographic maps that capture small scale features in the landscape that effect the generation and export of diffuse pressures.
 He is teaching on hydrological processes, catchment management and simulation modelling of catchment hydrology and flood risk.
 More details of his work are on his website, Twitter and Instagram.

 - Built Infrastructure for Older People’s Care in Conditions of Climate Change (BIOPICCC)

 - Agricultural diffuse (non point) pollution - N, P and fine sediment

 - Catchment based hydrological modelling